edsu/wikilinks/README.md

 # wikilinks

 `wikilinks` is a Python module that provides a single function for extracting external links from Wikipedia that point at a particular website.
-This can be useful to discover how Wikipedians have cited content from another website in their article editing.
+It can be useful and interesting to see how Wikipedians have cited the content made available on another website.
+These links say something about the websites placement in Wikipedia, as well as the topics of interest in the website.

-It was originally part of a much larger project called [Linkypedia] that was used to visualize the use of cultural heritage materials on Wikipedia.
+The `wikilinks` code was originally part of a much larger project called [Linkypedia] that was used to visualize the use of cultural heritage materials on Wikipedia.
 Linkypedia has since been shutdown but perhaps this little piece of functionality could still be of use to you.

 While [Wikipedia's API] allows you list external links from a given page, it doesn't (to my knowledge) have an API call to retrieve pages that link to a